mit-bwsi-racecar-ms/website/_build/html/_sources/docs/resources/faq.rst.txt

 	- Is the Jetson nano turned on?
 (Is the green power button on?)
 	- Is the mode on the mini-monitor on “HDMI Mode"?
 	- Did you JUST turn on the Jetson nano?
 It takes a few minutes for the Jetson nano to completely turn on.
 Wait a few minutes for the nano to boot.
+	- Connect the mini-monitor to a keyboard and press any mouse button to wake up the computer.
+It might’ve gone into sleep mode.
 	- If none of this works, unplug power cycle the racecar.

 How do I power cycle the racecar?